wgsl-tooling-wg/wgsl-linker/packages/shared-tests/README.md

-# WGSL Examples for Testing
+# WESL Examples for Testing

-This package contains wgsl source texts useful to verify WGSL parsing and linking.
+This package contains wesl source texts useful to verify WESL parsing and linking.

-## WGSL and Linking Extended WGSL
+## Test Format

-The source texts are an shared as an array of objects in both JSON and TypeScript format.
+The source texts are published as an array of objects in both JSON and TypeScript format.
 The format is described in:
 [TestSchema.ts](./src/TestSchema.ts)